PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 Discussions can be used in many ways, such as:

 - Q&A forum, with optional anonymous posting
-- sharing small-scale student contributions (eg. a relevant paper)
+- sharing small-scale student contributions
 - asynchronous seminar-style discussion
 - facilitating group work

-!!! case-study "Case study: Using the journal tool and discussion groups on the *Strategic planning: a journey* module"
+??? case-study "Case study: Using the journal tool and discussion groups on the *Strategic planning: a journey* module"

     Jonathan Fanning shares his experiences of using the Course Group, Journal and Discussion tools to support a highly interactive project-based module in SBS.